strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 ### Strimzi's migration support

 If you are using the Strimzi operator to run your current ZooKeeper-based cluster on Kubernetes, the migration process is semi-automated.
-All you need to do is update the `strimzi.io/kraft` annotation on the `Kafka` custom resource.
+It is managed by updating the `strimzi.io/kraft` annotation on the `Kafka` custom resource.
 This allows the internal migration service to transition smoothly across the different phases.
 The operator will apply the necessary configuration to the nodes and then initiate a rolling update.
 It is also in charge of checking the migration status by looking at the metrics to make sure it was done successfully.

 Before the Strimzi 0.40.0 release, the `strimzi.io/kraft` annotation on the `Kafka` custom resource was used to define a ZooKeeper-based cluster, by using the `disabled` value, or a KRaft-based cluster, by using the `enabled` value.

+This is still used even in Strimzi 0.40.0.
-It is now possible to use two more values for the `strimzi.io/kraft` annotation:
+But now it is possible to use two additional values for the `strimzi.io/kraft` annotation:

 * `migration` to start the migration process
 * `rollback` to revert the migration itself